tari-project/rfcs/src/RFC-0170_NetworkCommunicationProtocol.md

 This node ID can be derived from the CNs or CCs identification public key.
 The method used to obtain a node ID will either enhance or limit the trustworthiness of that entity when propagating messages through them on the Tari communication network.

-The similarity or distance between different node IDs can be calculated by performing the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) between the bits of the two node ID numbers.
+The similarity or distance between different node IDs is calculated using the XOR distance metric as proposed by the [Kademlia](https://en.wikipedia.org/wiki/Kademlia) paper.
-The Hamming distance can be implemented as an Exclusive OR (XOR) between the bits of the numbers and the summation of the resulting true bits.
+The distance is computed by taking the Exclusive OR (XOR) of the two node IDs and interpreting the result as an unsigned integer for comparison (not by summing the differing bits, which would be the Hamming distance).
-CCs and/or CNs that have similar node IDs, that produce a small Hamming distance, are located in similar regions of the Tari communication network.
+CCs and/or CNs that have similar node IDs, that produce a small XOR distance, are located in similar regions of the Tari communication network.
 This does not mean that their geographic locations are near each other, but rather that their location in the network is similar.
-A thresholding scheme can be applied to the Hamming distance to ensure that only neighboring CNs with similar node IDs are allowed to share and propagate specific information.
+A thresholding scheme can be applied to the XOR distance to ensure that only neighboring CNs with similar node IDs are allowed to share and propagate specific information.
 As an example, only routing table information that contains similar node IDs to the requesting CCs or CNs node ID should be shared with them.
 Limiting the sharing of routing table information makes it more difficult to map the entire Tari communication network.